team of 2

 As time passed, some unknown flowers came up in the place where the girl waited so long for the boy.
 The flowers were later named “Baek-il-hong (Zinnia elegans in English)”, meaning “flower for 100 days”.

-Simple but strong graphical techniques were used to effectively express the darkest and hopeless time of Korean history.
+Simple but strong graphical techniques were used to effectively express the darkest and most hopeless time of Korean history.